 Skip Visine: Why You Need Oil-Based Eye Drops for Rosacea

 According to the Mayo Clinic, Ocular rosacea is most common in people between the ages of 30 and 50.
-It’s also most common in people with another form of rosacea.
+It’s also most common in people who have another form of rosacea.
 There is no cure, and you might find it improves and then returns with a vengeance.
+That’s normal.

 Visine Won’t Help